 Kenya Steele, M.D.

-Kenya Steele, M.D., is the assistant dean of diversity and outreach and a clinical associate professor the Tilman J. Fertitta Family College of Medicine.
+Kenya Steele, M.D., is the assistant dean of outreach and student pathways and a clinical professor at Tilman J. Fertitta Family College of Medicine.

-As a clinical associate professor in the department of Health Systems and Population Health Sciences, Steele will contribute to curricular content and education.
+As a clinical associate professor in the department of Health Systems and Population Health Sciences, Steele contributes to curricular content and education.
 She is also a family physician and sees patients of all ages at the UH Health Family Care Center at the University of Houston.

 Steele grew up in Houston and is a proud alumna of the DeBakey High School for Health Professions.
 She earned her bachelor’s degree in chemistry from Xavier University in Louisiana.
 Steele earned her medical degree at The University of Texas Medical Branch at Galveston.
 For her residency training, she returned to her birth city of Chicago, Illinois, where she trained in family medicine at Loyola University-Provident.
 There, she developed a desire to work with underserved populations.